lupyuen/lupyuen.github.io/src/avaota.md

 AB
 ```

 OK the _repeated rebuilding, recopying and rebooting_ of NuttX is getting really tiresome.
-Let's automate...
+We automate...

 ![Avaota-A1 SBC with SDWire MicroSD Multiplexer and Smart Power Plug](https://lupyuen.org/images/testbot2-flow3.jpg)